CiscoAI/kubeflow-examples/tf-mnist/README.md

 Please check the [Completion Criteria](#completion-criteria).

-# Overview of the application
+# Overview of the Application
 This tutorial contains instructions to build an **end to end kubeflow app** on a Kubernetes cluster running on Google Kubernetes Engine (GKE) with minimal prerequisites.
 *It should work on any other K8s cluster as well.*